Vadagon/vadagon.github.io/_posts/2018-05-10-How to start developing Chrome Extensions today.md

     });
 {% endhighlight %}
 In the above example, sendResponse was called synchronously.
 If you want to asynchronously use sendResponse, add return true; to the onMessage event handler.
+## Conclusion
+Google Chrome is VERY powerfull _application_!
+It has extremely rich API, so you can build almost everything.
+Now, just sit a while and let code absorb you.
+There is a **bonus** for you (as 'thank you for reading this') that will boostrap you learning curse.
+This is  [chrome extension source viewer ](https://chrome.google.com/webstore/detail/chrome-extension-source-v/jifpbeccnghkjeaalbbjmodiffmgedin).
+Also, if you have a questions feel free to ask it in a comment.
+Piece!